-A very Merry Christmas, Happy Hannukah, and overall glad tidings to everyone in this holiday season!
-We re-run our Christmas poem from last year today.
+A repost from the past (and this year even printed in Crappie Angler magazine!).
+I wish everyone a very Merry Christmas, Happy Hannukah, and overall glad tidings to everyone in this holiday season!
 Enjoy!

 My apologies to Clement Clark Moore for butchering his classic, but I could not let the holidays pass without a shot at rewriting his beloved poem, with a fishing theme...